 Ayurveda originated in ancient India and is still practiced widely by the people in the Indian Sub-continent.
 Also, its followers have grown tremendously in the west and all over the world.
 The word Ayurveda literally means “Science of Life” in Sanskrit.
 Ayurveda is based on the principle of “ Tri-Dosha” or 3 humors.
 Balance of these doshas results in good health.
 Many physical, mental, and herbal aids are used to achieve a balanced state of these doshas within the body.
 Ayurveda acknowledges the universal interconnectedness and focuses on the harmony of an individual with the universe.

 This holistic therapy had been around for thousands of years.
 Aromatherapy relies mainly on the medicinal properties of plants and herbs.
 Natural oils extracted from plants are used to improve health and promote well-being.
 It has gained more recognition in recent years and is widely sought out for its natural and holistic benefits.
 Many products and aids are used to dispense and help absorb natural oils by skin like inhalers, bathing salts, and diffusers to name a few.

 3. Acupuncture Holistic Therapy

-Reiki Holistic Therapy originated in Japan.
+This Holistic Therapy originated in Japan.
 Reiki means “universal life force” in Japanese.
 This ancient therapy is used to reduce stress and promote wellness.
 It is based on the premise that unseen spiritual energy flows within us.
-The treatment focussing on balancing the level of this spiritual energy within us.
-Reiki is considered a natural and easy method of spiritual healing and self-improvement.
+The treatment focuses on balancing the level of this spiritual energy within us.
+It is considered a natural and easy method of spiritual healing and self-improvement.

-Important : We do not endorse any business, treatment, or procedure listed on YogChakra site.
-All We do not attest to the accuracy of the information of other businesses listed in our Business Directory.
+Important: We do not endorse any business, treatment, or procedure listed on the YogChakra site.
+We do not attest to the accuracy of the information of other businesses listed in our Business Directory.
 Click to browse wellness business.

 Be sure to check out our upcoming blog: What is a Business Directory?